 The program must, at least annually, assess the appropriateness and effectiveness of the resources described in these Standards.
 The results of the resource assessment must be the basis for ongoing planning and change.
 An action plan must be developed when needed improvements are identified in the program resources.
 Implementation of the action plan must be documented, and results measured by ongoing resource assessment.

-Student and Graduate Evaluation/Assessment
+Trainee and Graduate Evaluation/Assessment

-Student Evaluation
+Trainee Evaluation

 Frequency and purpose

-Evaluation of students must be conducted on a recurrent basis and with sufficient frequency to provide both the students and program faculty with valid and timely indications of the students’ progress toward and achievement of the curriculum competencies in the required learning domains.
+Evaluation of trainees must be conducted on a recurrent basis and with sufficient frequency to provide both the trainees and program faculty with valid and timely indications of the trainees’ progress toward and achievement of the curriculum competencies in the required learning domains.

 Validity means that the evaluation methods chosen are consistent with the learning and performance objectives being tested.